A Complete Guide to WPForms in WordPress

 General

-In the Advanced Settings, you can enable or disable AJAX form submission.
-You can also set up automatic purging of entries, which deletes submissions older than a specified number of days along with any associated files, notes, and logs.
-Additionally, you have the option to enable or disable submission storage.
+In the General settings area, configure the form name and basic display options including the Submit button text.
+In the Advanced Settings section, you can enable or disable AJAX form submission so forms submit without a page reload.
+You can also set up automatic purging of entries to delete submissions older than a specified number of days, and enable or disable submission storage entirely.

 WPForms General Settings